CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill provides highly actionable, executable code for Apollo multi-environment setup with good structure and error handling documentation.
-However, it is verbose for a skill file — the extensive inline code blocks could be better organized through progressive disclosure, and the workflow lacks explicit validation checkpoints between steps despite involving environment configuration that could fail silently.
+This skill provides highly actionable, executable TypeScript code for Apollo multi-environment setup with good structure and concrete examples.
+However, it's verbose for a skill file — the three near-identical environment config blocks and full Zod schema consume significant tokens, and the workflow lacks explicit validation checkpoints between steps.
+The content would benefit from being split across bundle files with the SKILL.md serving as a concise overview.

 Suggestions